 Scientists were able to build a virtual brain with the help of computers, then model its structures using algebraic topography.
 They later conducted experiments on real brain tissue to confirm the results.
 The researchers discovered cavities between the cliques by adding stimuli to the virtual brain.

-"The appearance of each multidimensional cavity as the brain processes information means that the neurons in the network react to stimuli in a highly organized way," Levi explained.
+"The appearance of each multidimensional cavity as the brain processes information means that neurons in the network react to stimuli in a highly organized way," Levi explained.

 New data on the human brain offers unprecedented insight into how the human brain processes information.